-All permanent Police Jury employees (except those employed by Orleans, Lafourche and East Baton Rouge Parishes) who work at least 28 hours a week shall become members on the date of employment.
+All permanent Police Jury employees who work at least 28 hours a week shall become members on the date of employment.
 New employees meeting the age and Social Security criteria have up to 90 days from the date of hire to elect to participate.
 As of January 1997, elected officials, except coroners, justices of the peace, and parish presidents may no longer join PERS.